Parents Fund Drive

 Annual giving plays a crucial role in sustaining the College's renowned Scholarship Program ensuring financial aid to needy students.
-Last year alone, we were able to offer some form of financial assistance to more than 1.000 students (including Covid-19 relief), almost 25% of our student body receives financial aid, of which close to 50% is funded through gifts from members of the Athens College community.
+Today, more than 20% of our student body receives financial aid, of which close to 50% is funded through gifts from members of the Athens College community.
 Collective participation empowers our students and future alumni.

 The support and activities of the volunteer parents is coordinated by a representative body, the Central Committee of the PFD, which consists of up to 30 volunteer parents of current students.
 Members are elected by active volunteers for a period ranging from one to three years.
 The Committee meets bi-monthly online or normally also on the School premises to design and implement activities in support of the Annual Fund.
 The Committee's work is supported by dozens of volunteers each year.
 You can find the PFD Statute here (in el).